 Precipitating Events and Chronic Skin Disturbances…

 Complications, when dealing with chronic skin disturbances, arise from several sources.
-First, the precipitating event — the initial discovery of skin wounds — may have been produced by a number of possible causes.
+First, the skin wounds could have resulted from a number of possible causes.
 Some of these possibilities involve biting organisms.
 Others involve irritating chemicals or materials that lead to contact dermatitis.
 Still others are the result of physiological issues confined to the body of the affected individual.
 In many cases a combination of these possibilities acts together to produce the precipitating skin disturbances experienced by the sufferer.

-Second, once the precipitating event occurs, the immediate reaction taken by the sufferer can have a significant impact on the progress of the skin condition thereafter.
+Second, once worrisome skin lesions are discovered, the immediate reaction taken by the sufferer can have a significant impact on the progress of the skin condition thereafter.
 Salves, lotions, emollients, and sprays advertised to soothe, reduce, or cure skin eruptions, infections, rashes, and irritations can actually cause more skin problems than they solve.

 Similarly, when certain chemicals and pesticides — even those derived from natural, organic plant-based botanical sources — are applied, misted, or sprayed in a home, workplace, or recreation setting to ameliorate, mitigate, or prevent real or suspected infestations of biting organisms, the chemicals and pesticides themselves can lead to skin problems in persons who live, work, or play there.

 Mysterious Bites, Sensations of Bites, and Skin Disturbances…

 As previously noted, this article is about bites, sensations of bites, and skin disturbances affecting humans for which no immediately discernible cause is evident.
 They are mysterious because no definite cause is at hand, or because — despite suspicions about the possible or likely cause — scientific evidence is lacking.